highsource/hotelroute/README.md

 ## Limitations

-* The HotelRoute [back-end](http://api.hotelroute.org/index.html) uses [bahn.de](http://bahn.de) to search for connections.
-**Requests from HotelRoute are very often blocked by [bahn.de](http://bahn.de) because *"Our booking system is currently being used by too many users at the same time"*.
-This happens even more frequently, when several users access HotelRoute at the same time. **
-In case of errors, public transport connection information **will not be added** to many hotels in your search results.
-**Please consider that this is a prototype/proof-of-concept which pushes the boundaries and therefore tends to fails often.**
+* In some cases the location of the hotel can't be be unambiguously determined based on its address.
+This means that results may be inaccurate and/or misleading.
 * HotelRoute uses [bahn.de](http://bahn.de) to find the shortest trip between each of the hotels and your travel destination.
 This means HotelRoute mostly works only for German destinations.
 * HotelRoute uses "unofficial" APIs for [bahn.de](http://bahn.de), accesses and modifies [hrs.de](http://www.hrs.de) pages directly.
 This means HotelRoute may cease working or break any moment of time without notice.
 * HotelRoute is primarily a prototype with the goal to demostrate integration of [bahn.de](http://bahn.de) with external applications.
 HotelRoute may be discontinued or shut down any moment of time.
-* In some cases the location of the hotel can't be be unambiguously determined based on its address.
-This means that results may be inaccurate.
 * HotelRoute searches for the shortest trip between the address of the hotel and your travel destination at ca. 09:00 of the first or the second day of the stay (the latter in case current time is already later than 09:00 of the first day of the stay).
 In certain cases (public holidays etc.) these results may be not representative.